Nasilli/europe-top5-league-analysis-half-season-2526/README.md

 ---

-## Key Findings (Summary)
+## Key Findings

 - **Shot quality:**
   Ligue 1 produces the highest-quality chances on average, while Serie A consistently generates the lowest, particularly among top teams.

 - **Finishing efficiency:**
-  Ligue 1 underperforms xG despite strong shot quality, while the Bundesliga overperforms (with results partly influenced by elite-team dominance).
+  Ligue 1 underperforms xG despite strong shot quality, while the Bundesliga overperforms (with results partly influenced by elite team dominance).

 - **Creative efficiency:**
   The Bundesliga converts progressive passing into shot creation more efficiently at league level, while elite Premier League teams rely less on sustained progression and more on alternative chance generation mechanisms.

 - **Progression methods:**
   Premier League and La Liga rely more heavily on dribbling and ball carrying, especially among top teams.
-The Bundesliga remains pass-led across all competitive tiers.
+The Bundesliga remains pass led across all competitive tiers.

 - **Possession vs progression:**
   A positive league-level relationship exists, but bottom teams show more transitional profiles, achieving progression with reduced possession.